TaylorJadin/jadin.me/content/post/2021/reclaim-hosting/index.md

 cover:
    image: Image.jpg
 ---
 This is my second week working at Reclaim Hosting as their Community Instructional Technologist.
-It’s been fantastic getting to meet the team, tiring getting my work from home set up just the way I like it[^1], and invigorating getting to dive right into a bunch of new stuff.
+It’s been fantastic getting to meet the team, tiring getting my work from home desk setup put together just the way I like it[^1], and invigorating getting to dive right into a bunch of new stuff.
 It’s already been amazing making Domains my day job, something which I loved helping with at SNC so much.

 {{< tweet user="brumface" id="1465784711285022726" >}}